Canon 7D vs Leica CL

-The Canon EOS 7D and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in September 2009 and November 2017.
+The Canon EOS 7D and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in September 2009 and November 2017.
 The 7D is a DSLR, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.

-An illustration of the physical size and weight of the Canon 7D and the Leica CL is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 7D and the Leica CL are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is considerably smaller (38 percent) than the Canon 7D.
 Moreover, the CL is substantially lighter (53 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.